Essenceia/essenceia.github.io/content/hft/itch.md

 {{< figure
     src="itch/arch.svg"
     alt=""
     caption="`ITCH` module overview.
-Inbound message bytes are sent from the `MoldUDP64` module and its output is connected to the trading algorithm.
+Inbound message bytes are sent from the `MoldUDP64` module, and its output is connected to the trading algorithm.
 The outbound `early` interface is optional."
 >}}

-Internally, the message decoder accumulates the transmitted message bytes received from the` MoldUDP64` module into the internal `data_q` and `ov_data_q` flops.
+Internally, the message decoder accumulates the message bytes received from the `MoldUDP64` module into the internal `data_q` and `ov_data_q` flops.
 The contents of the `data_q` flops are connected to the corresponding outbound decoded message fields.